daveWid/Owl/README.md

 # Owl

-Owl is a view library that uses [Mustache](https://github.com/bobthecow/mustache.php) as the renderer.
+Owl is a view library that uses [Mustache](https://github.com/bobthecow/mustache.php) as the rendering engine.
 Requires PHP 5.3+.

 ## Downloading